 Inspiring Life Long Readers

-- teachers read a class book daily to explore books beyond a child’s own reading age and to open the eyes of our learners to the vast array of book types, authors and genres that will tempt them to become lifelong readers;
+- teachers read a class book daily so as to explore books beyond a child’s own reading age and to open the eyes of our learners to the vast array of book types, authors and genres that will tempt them to become lifelong readers;

 - incidental writing and linked writing to the text;